Welcome to Tamahere, a rural lifestyle community in the Waikato, North Island, New Zealand.

 Tamahere literally translated from Māori means a “bound boy”.
 Behind those words, however, lies the story of Mahinarangi and her husband, Turongo, the ancestors of the Kingitanga dynasty.
 Mahinarangi, to save her son Raukawa from drowning, tied him to her back as she swam across the Waikato River, near where the Narrows Bridge at Tamahere now stands.

 The tale of Turongo and Mahinarangi is one of the greatest love stories of Maori.
-A famous meeting house at Turangawaewae Pa at Ngaruawahia is named after Mahinarangi, the great ancestress of Te Puea and others of the Kingitanga dynasty, including current King Tuheitia.
+The two main buildings at Turangawaewae Marae at Ngaruawahia are Mahinarangi meeting-house and Turongo, the ‘King’s House’ built by Te Puea Herangi and where the Kingitanga dynasty conducts many gatherings, including current King Tuheitia.
 Read more here in the National Library.

 First historic figure